tlangs/say-cheese-qr/readme.md

-Say Cheese!
+Say Cheese! - QR Code Edition
 ===========
-A minimal library for integrating webcam snapshots into your app.
+A minimal library for integrating webcam snapshots and QR code decoding into your app.
 It uses `getUserMedia`, a recent API for accessing audio and video in the browser.
+This project is a fork of the wonderful [**Say Cheese!**](https://github.com/leemachin/say-cheese) project for camera access and utilizes LazarSoft's [**jsqrcode**](https://github.com/LazarSoft/jsqrcode) library to decode QR codes

 [**Demo**](http://leemachin.github.com/say-cheese)